Teja-Srinivas-Reddy/P1_Checkpost/1_Requirements/README.md

 # 4W'S and 1H:
 ## What?
-* It is an display based project which Guides users on some basic information regarding Sensors.
+* It is an display based project which guides users on some basic information regarding tax to be payed while passes through checkpost.
 ## WHY?
-* Its a Good habit for young Instrumenteers to know about about the Sensors which plays as a key ingredient in their Education survival.
+* It helps the user to get the correct amount to be payed at the checkpost and increases the security to the particular area.
 ## WHERE?
-* We can use it as a Learning platform for schools, colleges, Instrumentation Labs.
+* We can use it as a security purpose for state borders,inter state borders,schools, colleges, and residential areas etc.
 ## WHO?
-*  It is an automated Guide no need of any manual involvement for any mentor for users.
+*  It is an automated tax generated application that doesn't require any mentor for users.
 ## HOW?
-* A sensor which is the main part of this project and it is the one which detects and displays the value.
+* Type of vehicle is main part for tax calculations and registration number is main part for security.

 # SWOT ANALYSIS:
 ## Strength: